 |

-The responsibility of Yeshua's execution is never laid at the feet of all Israel, the whole Jewish people.
-Only those who were directly involved in his rejection and called for his crucifixion are culpable (Acts 3:12-17).
+But in the New Testament, the responsibility for Yeshua's execution is never laid at the feet of all Israel, the entire Jewish people.
+Only those who were directly involved in his rejection and who called for his crucifixion are culpable (Acts 3:12-17).
 Even then, their culpability is less than that of their leaders, whom they followed.
-[See the study Did the Jews Reject Jesus?]
+Most important: Israel—in the New Testament—is divided about Yeshua, not unanimously against him.
+Thousands of Jews believed in him—and do so to this day.
+For most of history, the Synagogue and Church have joined to conceal this truth: not all Jews have rejected Yeshua.
+[Read Acts 6:7; 21:20; John 2:23; 7:31; 8:30.]
+[See the full story: The Myth that All Jews Rejected Jesus.]

 [Top]